 10. Install nestboxes

-Any box, which you erect before February, has more chances of being occupied.
+To give your nest box the best chance of getting occupied during nesting season, put it up before February so that your local birds are comfortable with its presence by the time they start nesting.
 Nest boxes are meant to provide a secure and comfortable environment for your friends.
 It keeps them safe from extreme weather and predators.

-The box in this way can last a good number of years for you.
-With a nest box, you not only provide a safe shelter for the vast number of species but also attract birds to nest, lay eggs and bring up a family right in your backyard!
+With a nest box, you not only provide a safe shelter for your favorite backyard visitors, but also attract birds to nest, lay eggs and bring up a family right in your backyard!
 Don’t also forget to install a bird feeder camera.

 11. Provide shelter (essential)

-Cats are the worst enemies of your feathered friends.
-You don’t want to entice them to your backyard just to have them fall prey to the skulking beast around the bird bath.
+Although we really do love cats, we’ve already mentioned that they are among the worst enemies of your favorite backyard birds.
+You don’t want to entice songbirds to your backyard just to have them fall prey to the hungry tomcat lurking around the bird bath.

 You must specifically maintain a space of 10 to 15 feet between the bath and any concealable spot.
 The ideal option is to place the bath near a tree so that the birds can simply flap up should a cat pounce upon them.